TrevorPilley/phone-number-parser/README.md

 phoneNumber.SubscriberNumber                    // 2726444

 // There are 3 subclasses of PhoneNumber, the correct type to cast to
-// can be determined by inspecting the phoneNumber.PhoneNumberKind property.
+// can be determined by inspecting the PhoneNumberKind property.

 // If PhoneNumberKind.GeographicPhoneNumber
 var geographicPhoneNumber = (GeographicPhoneNumber)phoneNumber;